spx01/gte2-translation/README.md

 ### How to use:

 - Download the latest release from the releases page (or the one corresponding with your GTE2 version)
-- Replace the `ftbquests` folder from your Minecraft's instance `config` folder with the one from the archive
+- Drag and drop the `config` folder in your Minecraft instance folder
 - Greg out in (slightly broken?)
 English!

 ### Running the script